gopikishanm/react-app/README.md

-This project is to demonstrate react components using publicly available api.
+This project is for displaying my react component skills.
+I will be updating regularly for new functionality.

-I will be updating this repository regularly with new functionality
+In current app, I used latest react router to navigate to different components.
+The routes are defined in separate route.js file.